-Use Filters, outlined red in the Hosts [27] image, to limit listed hosts to only those having a specific operating status.
+Use Filters to limit listed hosts to only those having a specific operating status.
 The number of hosts in your cluster having a listed operating status appears after each status name, in parenthesis.
 For example, the following cluster has one host having healthy status and three hosts having Maintenance Mode turned on.